nagyation/Softscope/README.md

 ## Notes
 The measurents of the Axis are so ugly and need to be fixed <br>
-this software is won't be updated anytime soon <br>
+this software won't be updated anytime soon <br>